For Recruiters: FAQs

 Multiple Roles at Franklin Street, a Healthcare Brand Consultancy (2013-2018)

 As a healthcare consultancy, it was extremely rewarding to work with leaders to directly improve lives.
-After several years working there, the owner of the agency retired and sold to a partner who wanted to take the business in a direction that did not match my passions so I sought somewhere that did.
+After several years working there, the owner of the agency retired and sold to a partner who wanted to take the business in a direction that did not match my passions, which were increasingly in the realms of culture, from internal/executive communications to learning and development.

 Lead Consultant at The Frontier Project, a Culture and Organizational Development Agency (2018-2019)

-I learned that I LOVE teaching in workshops and learning & development sessions, and I got to work with several dynamic clients in a short period of time, but due to challenges in our accounts department, they needed to add business development to my role…and I am awful at that so I moved on!
+I learned that I LOVE teaching in workshops and learning & development sessions, and I got to work with several dynamic clients (including many in national security) in a short period of time, but due to challenges in our accounts department, they needed to add business development to my role…and I am awful at that so I moved on!

 Multiple Roles at Dominion Energy